 Chromebook is a family of devices, including the laptops, tablets, convertible, and detachable form factors running on the Chrome OS, a Linux-based operating system from Google.
 Chromebooks are available from various OEMs, such as Acer, ASUS, Dell, Google, HP, Lenovo, and Samsung.
 Chromebook Pixel and Pixelbook are high-end variants of the Chromebook.
 There are a few other types of Chrome OS devices, such as the Chromebox desktop and the Chromebase all-in-one device.

-sections illustrate the risks:
+The following sections illustrate the risks:

 In 2019, Google engineers discovered a vulnerability in the H1 chip firmware.
 The chip generated truncated Elliptic Curve Digital Signature Algorithm (ECDSA) cryptographic signatures that are easier to hack and break into the system.
 This vulnerability could lead to a data breach, later fixed by installing the Chrome OS v75 update and registering the new keys with websites earlier authenticated with the faulty security key.
 Though the vulnerability is fixed, there is no guarantee of new issues cropping up silently, compromising your sensitive data.